HenryChritopher02/AlphaGlu-GLP1R-Dock/README.md

 ### Dual-Acting Modulators of α-Glucosidase & GLP-1 Receptor

 This Streamlit application serves as an interactive dashboard for analyzing molecular docking simulations of dual-acting antidiabetic agents.
-It visualizes the allosteric binding interactions of potential ligands (such as Quercetin or novel hybrids) against two key Type II Diabetes targets: **Alpha-Glucosidase (AG)** and the **GLP-1 Receptor (GLP-1R)**.
+It visualizes the allosteric binding interactions of ligands against two key Type II Diabetes targets: **Alpha-Glucosidase (AG)** and the **GLP-1 Receptor (GLP-1R)**.

 ## Demo App